bme-kjit/bosch_ASDIIE/SegmentFault/README.md

 To run all unit tests named "test_ModuleName.py":
 ```
-$ cd ../SegmentFault/test
+$ cd ../SegmentFault
 $ python3 -m unittest discover
 ```

 To run single unit test modules or cases:
 ```
-$ cd ../SegmentFault/test
+$ cd ../SegmentFault
-$ python3 -m unittest <parent_directory>.<testmodule_name>.<testcase_name>
+$ python3 -m unittest <path_to_testmodul>.<testmodule_name>.<testcase_name>
 ```

 ## :whale: Docker container

-Use the following commands to create the container
+Use the following commands to build the image
 ```
 $ cd ../SegmentFault/docker
 $ python3 CommandExecuter.py
 ```

 **Command Executer:**
 This script is execetuing CLI commands listed in the "commands.txt".
-The commands in "commands.txt" must be in separeted lines, with no separation character.
-Use this script to write your CLI rutines and automate command line base processes.
+The commands in "commands.txt" must be in separeted lines, with no other separation character included.
+Use this script to write your CLI rutines and automate command line processes.

 ## :muscle: Collaborators